Responsible Office – Department:

 - All Conflict of Interest documents will be available for review by the Board Audit Committee and external auditors.

 - Conflicts involving senior management are to be resolved by the President in consultation with the Board Audit Committee and University legal counsel.

 - Conflicts involving the President are to be resolved by the Board Audit Committee and the Executive Committee of the Board if deemed necessary.

 A deliberate or grossly negligent violation of this policy may result in disciplinary action up to and including termination of employment, cessation or prohibition of business with a vendor, and other appropriate remedies.
 Any disciplinary action against an employee will be subject to review in accordance with the Dispute Resolution Procedure of the applicable handbook.

-It is also a violation of College policy to retaliate against an individual who reports a potential or perceived violation of this conflict of interest policy.
+It is also a violation of University policy to retaliate against an individual who reports a potential or perceived violation of this conflict of interest policy.
 If an individual believes that retaliation has occurred or is threatened, he or she should report it immediately to the Cabinet member responsible for his/her area or to the President.
 It is also a violation of this Policy for an employee to file a Disclosure Form or give a statement that is made in bad faith.
 The identity of the person reporting conduct in accordance with this Policy will be kept confidential to the extent possible with an adequate investigation.